Tips for falling asleep

 A balanced sleep creates the basis for your physical well-being, your mental clarity and your emotional balance.
 However, in an often hectic world characterized by stress and worries, falling asleep does not always work out the way you want it to.

-But how do you fall asleep quickly when your thoughts are spinning, external circumstances are not right or your health has been compromised?
-There are numerous strategies that can be easily integrated into your daily routine to help you drift off to sleep and enjoy a restful night's sleep - from paying attention to the right sleeping environment to special breathing exercises and home remedies.
+But how do you fall asleep quickly when your thoughts are spinning, your external circumstances are not right or your health is at risk?
+There are numerous strategies that can be easily integrated into your daily routine to help you drift off to sleep and enjoy a restful night's sleep - from paying attention to the the right sleeping environment to special breathing exercises to home remedies.
 Sleep should be a natural process and not just "another item" on your to-do list.

-Consequently, it's worth trying out different tips for falling asleep and finding out which approaches best suit your personality and situation.
+It is therefore worth trying out different sleep tips and finding out which approaches suit your personality and situation best.

 We wish you a refreshing, regenerating night's sleep!